heshanfu/msumner-TravelHelper/README.md

 *last minute it stopped working, I tried to fix it!
 I hope it works now!

+Must have an amount in the expenses otherwise it will not work

 #####Interface:
 1. Add elements (expenses or claims) by clicking the add button.
+2. Must add expense to expense list before you can add it to claims
-2. Add expense to claim by clicking expense in ListView
+3. Add expense to claim by clicking expense in ListView
-3. Delete using Long Click on element
+4. Delete using Long Click on element
-4. Edit using Click on element.
+5. Edit using Click on element.

 #####Allows for:
 1. Emailing